visionik/vBRIEF/README.md

 7. MAY **Bridge human and AI collaboration** by maintaining both machine-optimized (TRON) and universally-compatible (JSON) representations of the same data

-8. MAY be **extended to serve as a transactional session log** of agentic coding sessions for legal and intellectual property defense
+8. MAY be **extended to serve as a transactional log** of agentic coding sessions for legal and intellectual property defense

 9. MAY **also be use for non-AI tools** that work with todo lists, plans, and playbooks.